CheWeiChang1992/My_Personal_Notes/Barley_DH_RNA_experiment.md

 - `2020-03-18`: Harvesting seedlings
                       - Due to the hygiene regulation would start next day, and the liquid nitrogen is not available, so we did not harvest seedlings as original plan
-                      - 1. 4 of 22 petri dishes are contaminated -> the sterilization method should be improved
+                      - 1. 4 of 22 petri dishes are contaminated -> **the sterilization method should be improved**
                       - 2. 2 of 22 petri dishes just germinated
                       - 3. 15 of 22 petri dishes germinated
                       - 4. the growth of seedling is fast than the expectation -> 5 day is enough
                       - 5. the seed is difficult to remove from the seedling -> **maybe we need to cut the seedling and its roots?
 Immersing the whole seedling into liquid nitrogen should make the harvest easier.**

+# Communication with Prof. Stitch
+My questions:

+1. In your study, the seeds were sterilized by 1% bleach.
+                - Could you please let me know if it means 1% of sodium hypochlorite?
+>> `yes`
+-> **So, we need to dilute the bleach we have, which is 2.8%**
+                - How long did the seeds stay in 1% bleach?
+>> `5 minutes, as far as I recall`
+-> **The time of sterilization need to be longer.
+This could be the reason of contamination in our first pre-trial.**
+2. When seeds germinating in Petri dishes, were the Petri dishes covered by lids?
+>> `yes, otherwise you need to water very often`
+-> **However, in the first pre-trail, some Petri dishes were dried out, so we may need to seal the Petri dish in the future.**

+3. Was the process of sowing, including sterilization and moving seeds into Petri dishes, operated in a laminar flow cabinet or any special environment to reduce the contamination?
+>> `we did that in laminar flow cabinet, but I am rather sure that it is not required.`
+-> **I can try to sow the seeds out of laminar flow cabinet in the next pre-trail.
+If it is really not required, the workflow could be much faster.**
+Or, is it not necessary to be very cautious about the microbes in the air?
+>> `depends on your environment`

+4. In your study, the seedlings were collected five days after germination.
+Did you use a specific standard to select seedlings when the germination speed is uneven between samples?
+>> `no, for us that was very homogenous.
+If you have doubts for your material, you could make the harvest stage dependent.`
+-> According to our first pre-trail, the growth is heterogeneous...

+5. For the RNA extraction, you cited the work of Digel et al. (2015).
+However, Digel et al. used the RNeasy Micro Kit (Qiagen) and TRIzol (Life Technologies) for the RNA extraction.

+Could you please let me know which one was used in your study?
+>> `the first one`

+6. Was the mRNA extracted from whole seedlings including the attached seeds, or the seeds were removed during harvesting seedlings?
+>> `the seeds were removed`